bhaumin/Conference-Central/README.md

 The Session class is designed to have an ancestor relationship with its parent Conference object.
 This allows us to easily get the parent Conference object given a Session object.

-In addition, the existing Conference class was also modified to add a new repeated property named sessionKeys to hold the list of all its child session keys.
-This helps in querying for all sessions for a given conference, as required in the api endpoint getConferenceSessions(websafeConferenceKey).

 Task 2: Add Sessions to User Wishlist
 --------------------------------------